 The public benefit test does not apply for:

-- closed or contemplative religious orders that regularly pray on request from members of the general public, and
+- closed or contemplative religious orders that regularly pray at the request of members of the general public, and

-- self-help groups that have an open and non-discriminatory membership and were established to help people affected by a particular disadvantage or discrimination, or unmet need, by people affected by that disadvantage or discrimination or need.
+- self-help groups (if they have an open and non-discriminatory membership, and were established to help people affected by a particular disadvantage or discrimination, or unmet need, by people affected by that disadvantage or discrimination or need).